jeanmarie-eu/wgen/README.md

 # wgen
-An R-package designed to analyse gridded and non-gridded space-time meteorlogic variables of interest.
+An R-package designed to analyse gridded and non-gridded space-time meteorologic variables of interest.

 Entropy, atmospheric instability, moisture convergence, geopotential pattern

 This is a R-package under development